VeraFlatlogic/VeraFlatlogic/README.md

-- 👋 Hi, I’m @VeraFlatlogic
+- 👋 Hi, I’m Veronika
-- 👀 I’m interested in hiring of IT Experts (React, Angular, Vue, Python)
+- 👀 I’m interested in hiring of IT Experts (developers, QA, UI/UX designers, BA, PM etc))
-- 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: Telegram HRVeronika

 <!---
 VeraFlatlogic/VeraFlatlogic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.